TynanSylvester/TyD/Proposal - patches.md

 # Patch system proposal

 This is a proposal for a patch system for TyD.
-Patches allow data to modify other data that was previously loaded.
+Patches modify data that was previously declared.
+They are used to implement localizations, mods, and expansion packs.

-These would be for use by:

-* Localizations
-* Mods
-* Expansion packs

-Conceptually, a patch can be though of as a sort of line in a script.
-Each patch carries out one operation on the data, modifying it in some specific way.
-Thus order of the patches can be important.

-We had two patch systems in RimWorld: One for localization, and a separate one for modding.
-The localization system was relatively clean, but could have been made more concise and easy to use.
-The modding system worked, but was very verbose - it was based on XML's XPath system.
-This proposal attempts to do better than both, in one syntax.

-We should note that patches sometimes have to modify data that may or may not be present, or may be in one of several forms.
-For example, if a mod wants to support multiple game versions, or wants to patch data in other mods.
-The patch system has to support such cases.

 Comments on this proposal are welcome.

 ## Basics

-The format for each patch is:
+The format for a patch is:

-    TPATH OPERATOR VALUE
+    (PREFIX)TPATH OPERATOR VALUE

-`TPATH` selects nodes we want to patch. `OPERATOR` and `VALUE` define how we want to change those nodes.
+`TPATH` selects nodes we want to patch. `OPERATOR` and `VALUE` define how we want to change those nodes. `PREFIX` can be either `?` for optional, or nothing.

+A patch which selects no nodes at all will generate an error, unless the patch is prefixed by the `?` question mark character.

+    @Goblin/weapon : spear   # Throws an error if Goblin is missing ?@Goblin/weapon : spear  # No error even if Goblin is missing

+Patches and data declarations can be freely mixed in the same file.
+Patches are applied relative to all previously-loaded declarations and previously-applied patches.
+This means that a patch must be loaded after the data that it is intended to modify.

+    #Declare a record
+    Goblin
+    {
+        id      GoblinWarlord
+        weapon  Sword
+    }

+    # Patch the record to change the sword to a spear
+    @Goblin/weapon : spear

+There's no reason to declare and patch the same record in one file; it's easier to just change the original record.
+However, one may want to declare records and patch other records in other files, all in one file.
+In general, the boundaries of files are transparent to TyD.

 ## TPath

 TPath is a system for selecting sets of nodes.
-It used both for selecting nodes to patch, and for selecting nodes to check for conditionals inside a TPath (thus TPaths can contain other TPaths, recursively).
+It used both for selecting nodes to patch, and for selecting nodes to check for conditionals inside a TPath.
+(It may also be used for other purposes, like selecting nodes through an API.)

 A TPath must begin with the `@` character.

-TPaths are made up or two types of statements: jumps, and selection filters.
-Jumps select some different set of nodes related to the current selection, while filters reduce the current selection based on some condition.
-A filter must appear between each jump (though it can be `*`, allow all).

-Depending on how they're being used, TPaths always start with some set of nodes selected.
-Therefore, the first element of a TPath must be a filter.

-The jumps are:

-* `/`: Select all children of all selected nodes.

-The filters are:

-* `NAME`: Filter selection to nodes with a given name. `*` works as a wildcard, alone or with text.
-When alone, it even selects anonymous nodes.
-* `INDEX`: Written as a number like `0` or `15`.
-From each set of selected nodes with a common parent, filter to only the Nth node.
-* `TPATH=VALUE` and `TPATH!=VALUE`: Filter selected nodes to those that pass a given test.
-The test is: Any child selected by a `TPATH` (starting at all children of the node being tested selected) must have value exactly matching/not exactly matching `VALUE`. `VALUE` can be a string, a null, a list or a table.
-If `VALUE` is a string, and it contains any of `:/!=@>^~|&` or whitespace, it must be quoted.

-Filters can be composed with `&` (and) and `|` (or).
-Resolution order is left-to-right.
-Filters can be grouped with `(...)`.
-Filters can be negated if preceded by `!`.

-TPaths ignore whitespace:
+TPaths are made up of a sequence of path commands separated by the `/` forward slash.
+There should be no leading or trailing forward slashes.
+Whitespace inside TPaths is ignored.

     # These three paths are the same
     @Goblin/attacks/2